Treehouse of Horror VI: "Attack of the 50-Foot Eyesores"

-Nightmare on Evergreen Terrace
+"Nightmare on Evergreen Terrace"

 Bart has a nightmare that Groundskeeper Willie is out to kill him.
 He is slashed with a rake, and the scratches are still on his body after he wakes up.
 Many other students at Springfield Elementary School also say they were terrorized by Willie in their nightmares.
-When the students take a test, Martin - having finished his test first - falls asleep and is strangled to death by Willie in his dream, before waking up and dying in the real world.
+When the students take a test, Martin—having finished his test first—falls asleep and is strangled to death by Willie in his dream, before waking up and dying in the real world.
 After Bart and Lisa tell Marge about the incident, she explains Willie burned to death after the thermostat was turned too high, his suffering drawn out by the spendthrift disrepair of the school and the parents of the students looking on and doing nothing; Willie swore that he would take his revenge out on their children in their dreams where their parents could not protect them.

 Bart, Lisa, and Maggie try not to fall asleep for several days, but eventually, Bart decides that he is going to have to go to sleep and fight Willie in his dream.
 Bart falls asleep and attempts to find Willie, who appears as a lawn mower.
 Bart manages to trick Willie into mowing a sandbox containing quicksand, and Willie sinks.
 Willie recovers and turns into a giant bagpipe spider and is about to kill Bart as well as Lisa, who has entered the dream after also falling asleep.
 Suddenly, Maggie appears and uses her pacifier to seal the vent on Willie's spider body, resulting in Willie exploding.
 The Simpsons children awaken and despite being pleased to be alive, Lisa fears that Willie might still be around "out there, and could back, any time, in any form."
-As it turns out, a very much alive and well Willie exits a bus and tries to scare the children, but loses a shoe as he chases the bus to retrieve a gun he left aboard.
+As it turns out, a very much alive and well, but apparently far less powerful, Willie exits a bus and tries to scare the children, but loses a shoe as he chases the bus to retrieve a gun he left aboard.